Black Nerve

 We’ll never knew if it was deliberate or emergent.
 We’ll never be sure if it was a divergent mind, mere pragmatic power seeking, or the product of mind-altering drugs.
 Perhaps all are true, tied together in the tangles of history.

 The first skeinmother was a therid tasked for decades with maintaining the library of the largest colony.
-Most therids rotate out of a task-assignment after a few years, careers being fluid things in vageries of communal labor.
+Most therids rotate out of a task-assignment after a few years, careers being fluid things in vagaries of communal labor.
 But the skeinmother devoutly worked upon the loreskein, tightening old knots, replacing frayed threads, and revising the errors of centuries.

 Perhaps she went mad among the repetition, but she insisted that the skein conversed.
 It bore a message and she read.
 It didn’t command her, it didn’t even address her, but she could feel it.
 The thing ached to be expanded, completed, to embrace all of its children in its infinite threads.